 The public as well as public authorities, whose interests are affected, must be informed and have the opportunity to comment on the draft before setting the maritime spatial plan into force.
 When setting up a maritime spatial plan an SEA must be carried out.
-The likely significant effects on the environment have to be described and evaluated in an environmental report; the results of the SEA and the comments of the participation process have to be taken into account when balancing the different interests (see Spatial Planning Act (ROG) and Environmental Impact Assessment Act (UVPG).
+Likely significant effects on the environment have to be described and evaluated in an environmental report; the results of the SEA and comments from the participation process have to be taken into account when balancing different interests (see Spatial Planning Act (ROG) and Environmental Impact Assessment Act (UVPG).